 Most website owners don’t know what ‘large’ means when it comes to hosting.
 A website making a million dollars a year, viewed by 10 million people a month, isn’t necessarily large when it comes to the resources it needs.
 If it is efficiently coded, it could easily run reliably on a $250-a-month VPS.

 Many companies offer dedicated hosting in addition to shared and VPS plans.
-Here are five that are perhaps known more for their dedicated hosting:
+Here are four that are perhaps known more for their dedicated hosting:

 Managed WordPress Hosting

 The Analogy: Managed WordPress hosting would be the catering service at a wedding.
 Unlike a restaurant service, it tailors the experience to you, but it does impose some restrictions.